metacpan/metacpan-cpan-extracted/distros/T/Time-Local/README.md

 digit dates.
 Whenever possible, use an absolute four digit year instead.

 The scheme above allows interpretation of a wide range of dates, particularly if 4-digit years are used.
+But it also means that the behavior of your code changes as time passes, because the rolling "current century" changes each year.

 ## Limits of time\_t